 Volunteering opportunities for students are available from the Student Union including working on sustainability projects.
 This years Give it a Go Week saw students helping out at the One Can Trust local food bank, in the garden of Wycombe Museum, sorted out donations in our very own Bucks New Usage store and went down to Brighton for the day to clean the beach

 The University is currently developing an environmental management system through the EcoCampus scheme.
-Currently the University has been awarded a Silver accreditation to this scheme.
+Currently the University has been awarded a Gold accreditation to this scheme.